marius311/boinc-server-docker/README.md

 Development and Contributing
 -----------------------------

+For using `boinc-server-docker` to work on development of the BOINC server soure code, see the [development workflow](docs/dev-workflow.md).

+There is developer documentation for `boinc-server-docker` itself, but please feel free to contact the maintainers or submit Issues and Pull Requests for this repository.

-To modify and rebuild any of the `boinc-server-docker` images, you will need this git repository's submodules checked out (run `git submodule update --init --recursive`, or clone with `git clone --recursive` in the first place).
+As a reminder, to modify and rebuild any of the `boinc-server-docker` images, you will need this git repository's submodules checked out (run `git submodule update --init --recursive`, or clone with `git clone --recursive` in the first place).
 Note also that currently building the images only works on Linux.

-Please don't hesitate to get in contact with the maintainers of this project or to submit pull requests!